-In some cases, depending on the embassy, you can file for what is called a DCF, or Direct Consular Filing.
-There’s a list of approximately 30 embassies that have USCIS field offices.
-If they have that, you can actually process your petition there and RapidVisa can process those cases for you and all your paperwork.
+In some cases, depending on the embassy, you can file for what is called a Direct Consular Filing (DCF).
+However, USCIS has closed many of its international field offices.
+Make sure your home country has a USCIS field office by checking the international immigration office list on the USCIS website.
+If your home country has a USCIS field office you can process your petition there and RapidVisa can process those cases for you and all your paperwork.

-The process is basically the same, except they eliminate the National Visa Center stage.
-There’s usually three stages to a spousal visa.
-There’s the USCIS stage, the National Visa Center stage, and the US Embassy stage.
-With the Direct Consular Filing, they just remove the NVC stage, or National Visa Center stage.
+The process is basically the same, except they eliminate the National Visa Center (NVC) stage.
+There are usually three stages to a spousal visa.
+There’s the USCIS stage, the NVC stage, and the U.S. Embassy stage.
+With Direct Consular Filing, they just remove the NVC stage.

-If they do not process it there (in the alien’s country), it’s recommended that you have the documents sent to your US address because if you file with the USCIS in the United States, they will mail your documents to your home address in the US.
+If they do not process it there (in the foreign spouse’s country), it’s recommended that you have the documents sent to a US address because if you file with USCIS in the United States, they will mail your documents to your address in the US.
 It has to be a US domicile.
 They will not mail them overseas.
-Now, it’s a different story once you get to the embassy stage.
-They’ll send the interview packet and things like that to the foreign spouse’s address.
+Now, it’s a different story once you get to the U.S. Embassy stage.
+They’ll send the interview packet to the foreign spouse’s address.